devid8642/Simple-Parser/README.md

 # Simple-Parser
 Simple parser of PE files.
+Final project of the course ["Modern Programming in C."](https://www.youtube.com/playlist?list=PLIfZMtpPYFP5qaS2RFQxcNVkmJLGQwyKE).
 ## Downloading

 To download the code, git must be installed on your system.
 Being aware of this, run in the terminal: